turingschool/curriculum/source/topics/guard.markdown

 end
 ```

-When you save the `Guardfile`, guard will re-read it automatically.
+When you save the `Guardfile`, Guard will re-read it automatically.
 Try changing
 your file in `lib` and see the results.
 Guard runs the `sample_test.rb` file.

 But that's not good enough because it's always running `sample_test.rb`,